Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 .

-Jean F. Noël married French Creole Marie Denise Morvant and settled on Bayou Lafourche.
+Jean F. Noël married French Creole Marie Denise Morvant, place and date unrecorded, and settled on Bayou Lafourche.
 Their son Jean Escailes was born in Lafourche Interior Parish in September 1827, Jean, fils in August 1828, and Evariste Jean in March 1832.

-Guillaume Étienne, also called Jacques, Noël married Acadian Phelonise Marguerite Boudreaux and settled on upper Bayou Lafourche by the early 1830s.
+Guillaume Étienne, also called Jacques, Noël married Acadian Phelonise Marguerite Boudreaux, place and date unrecorded, and settled on upper Bayou Lafourche by the early 1830s.
 Their son Thomas Pierre, a twin, was born near Plattenville, Assumption Parish, in October 1835.

-Catherine, daughter of François Noël and Barbe Hardy, married Lucien, son of French or German Creole Vincent Bertrand, at the Vermilionville church, Lafayette Parish, in May 1834; Lucien's mother was a Gravois.
+Catherine, daughter of François Noël and Barbe Hardy, married Lucien, son of French or German Creole Vincent Bertrand and his Acadian wife Marie Victoire Gravois, at the Vermilionville church, Lafayette Parish, in May 1834.

 François Michel "of L'ile Desirade," son of Jean Noël and Marguerite ____, married Louise Augusta, daughter of Protestant American Joseph Hodge "of Marigot" at the St. Martinville church, St. Martin Parish, in April 1837.